SamG101-Developer/SPP-Primer/Writerside/topics/7-Memory-Management.md

 # 7. Memory Management

+S++ has partially automatic memory management.
+The programmer never has to manually allocate or deallocate memory;
+object initialization allocates an object, and either a move or a destructor deallocates it.
+Borrows, however, must be created manually, so the compiler knows whether a mutable or immutable borrow is being created.

+It would have been possible to make borrows be created automatically by checking the function prototype being called, and match argument to parameter conventions, but this would make it difficult to see where borrows are being created, and overloads could not be created with different conventions to arguments, because there would be no way to determine which one to use, so `&` and `&mut` are used instead.

+Borrows are like Rust's borrows: they are pointers to an object, cannot be null and are guaranteed to be valid.
+There is no `unsafe` mechanism in S++, because safe code can always be written, and `unsafe` code is a sign of a language deficiency.

 S++ uses three separate techniques in tandem to safely manage memory, whilst not compromising performance or readability.
 These techniques are: